 The IND for BP-100-1.01 was submitted to the FDA in February of 2008 and included all in vitro testing, animal studies and manufacturing and chemistry control studies completed.
 The FDA requested some changes be made to the application submission.
 We resubmitted information to the FDA in response to such request.
 On March 12, 2010, we issued a press release announcing that the US Food and Drug Administration (FDA) has allowed an IND (Investigational New Drug) for Bio-Path's lead cancer drug candidate liposomal BP-100-1.01 to proceed into clinical trials.
 The IND review process was performed by the FDA's Division of Oncology Products and involved a comprehensive review of data submitted by us covering pre-clinical studies, safety, chemistry, manufacturing, and controls, and the protocol for the Phase I clinical trial.
-We anticipate that patient enrollment and final preparations for the Phase I clinical trial will start sometime during Fiscal Year 2010.
-We believe the trial will commence by the end of the second quarter, but there can be no assurance or exact time estimates.
 The primary objective of the Phase I clinical trial, as in any Phase I clinical trial, is the safety of the drug for treatment of human patients.
-An additional key objective of the trial is to assess that the effectiveness of the delivery technology.
+Additional key objectives of the trial are to demonstrate the effectiveness of our drug delivery technology similar to that experienced in pre-clinical treatment of animals and to assess whether the drug candidate test article produces a favorable impact on the cancerous condition of the patient at the dose levels of the study.